 - Use the lowest resistance level until you are familiar with the correct rowing technique, then increase the resistance over time as your strength and fitness improve.

 - Gradually increase the duration of your sessions.
 Start by doing just 5 to 10 minutes, depending on your fitness.
-Add five minutes a week if you can, working up to 30 minutes at a stretch.
+If you can, add five minutes a week, working up to 30 minutes at a stretch.

 - Maintain an upright posture and don’t arch your lower back.
 When bending forward, do so from the hips.